zap0xfce2/docker-pupu/README.md

 # Docker-PuPu

-A simple script to clone a docker repository.
-Pull, retag, push ... done!
+A simple script to clone the contens of an docker repository to an remote repository.

 ## Requirements

 - Python 3.x
-- Docker
 - Crane executable
+- Skopeo executable

 ## Setup

 1. Download `crane` from [this github page](https://github.com/google/go-containerregistry) and put it in the same directory as the script.
+2. Download `skopeo` from [this github page](https://github.com/containers/skopeo/releases) and put it in the same directory as the script.
-2. Edit **source_registry** and **target_registry** in `docker-pupu.py`.
+3. Edit **source_registry** and **target_registry** in `docker-pupu.py`.

-If you don't have two registries, you can create them using:
+If you don't have two registries for testing, you can create them using:

 ```bash
 docker run -d -p 5555:5000 --restart always --name registry1 registry:2